LukSroczynski/Notes/computer_systems/Software.md

 From to Bottom to the Top

-Machine instructions - starts from the lowest level its just: 10100100101010010100001011100101.
+<b> Machine instructions </b>  - starts from the lowest level its just: 10100100101010010100001011100101.
 Which do for example adding.

-Assembly languagage - It's just a wrapper of machine code.
+<b> Assembly languagage </b>  - It's just a wrapper of machine code.
 One level above machine code.

-System languages (C/C++) - anything that we use to program operating system itself.
+<b> System languages (C/C++) </b>  - anything that we use to program operating system itself.
 We have more control over low level thing like memory.

-Application / High level languages (Java, Python, Ruby, PHP, C#) -
+<b> Application / High level languages (Java, Python, Ruby, PHP, C#) </b>  -